Housing & Accommodation

 - if you are allowed to sub-let

-The most common legal form for renting in the UK is the Assured Shorthold Tenancy (in England and Wales) or the “Short Assured Tenancy” (in Scotland).
+The most common legal form for renting in the UK is the Assured Shorthold Tenancy (in England and Wales), the “Short Assured Tenancy” (in Scotland), or the “Protected Shorthold Tenancy” (in Northern Ireland).
 This definition mainly plays a role when it comes to evictions.

 Your rental accommodation is an AST if

 - the rent is more than 250 GBP and less than 100,000 GBP per year.

 In addition to its legal status, an agreement can be periodic (you pay the rent weekly or monthly, without a pre-defined end date) or fixed-term.
 A fixed-term agreement covers a limited period for renting in the UK, e.g. two years.
 Afterwards, the agreement can be extended, renewed, or transformed into a periodic contract.

 If you enter into a joint tenancy for renting in the UK, you should know your flatmates well.
 A joint tenancy agreement is one where you all sign the same contract for the landlord.
 Then you can be held liable if the others don’t pay their share.
 You might be forced to pay the entire amount and get the money back from them, or the landlord can have you evicted for arrears.